Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

 Given an observed value $m \in \mathbb N$, the one-sided P-value of the exact hypergeometric test is

 Back to survival analysis.
 For every $t=1,\ldots,T$, we evaluate:

 with

-In words, $p_t$ is a P-value under the model proposing that the number of failure events $o_y(t)$ observed in Group $y$ at time $t$ is obtained by sampling without replacements $o_x(t) + o_y(t)$ subjects from a pool of $n_x(t-1) + n_y(t-1)$ subjects, out of which $n_y(t-1)$ subjects are 'at-risk' in Group $y$.
+In words, $p_t$ is a P-value under the model proposing that the number of failure events $o_y(t)$ observed in Group $y$ at time $t$ is obtained by sampling without replacement $o_x(t) + o_y(t)$ subjects from a pool of $n_x(t-1) + n_y(t-1)$ subjects, out of which $n_y(t-1)$ subjects are 'at-risk' in Group $y$ at the beginning of the $t$-th interval.
 The hypergeometric P-value $p_t$ is small if $o_y(t)$ is much larger than the expected number of such events under this model.
-An example of synthetic survival data and its corresponding hypergeometric P-values are given in Figure~\ref{fig:data_intro}.
+The table in Figure~\ref{fig:data_intro} shows an example of survival data and the corresponding hypergeometric p-values.